sandeepgill62/LightBnB/readme.md

 # LightBnB Project

-A simple multi-page Airbnb clone that uses a server-side Javascript to displav the information from aeries to web pages via SOL aueries.
+A simple multi-page Airbnb clone that uses a server-side Javascript to displav the information from aeries to web pages via SOL queries.

 ## Screen Shots